tong/three.hx/README.md

 var scene = new THREE.Scene();
 ```

-You could explane that as a package name, in Haxe we are not allowed to have package names with capitals:
+You could explain that as a package name, in Haxe we are not allowed to have package names with capitals:

 ```haxe
 // Haxe